A NEW LAKE MICHIGAN HARBOR (1836 – 1888)

 In 1912, a new concrete pier replaced an older wooden pier on the South side of the harbor.
 With all the extensions the north pier had received since its initial construction in 1850, its final length was the same as the new south pier.
 Rather than keeping the lighthouse complex on the wooden North pier, a new fog signal building and light tower were built on the concrete south pier, on the same side of the river as the Keepers’ Quarters.

 The new fog signal building had a concrete foundation, brick main level framed and sheathed on the exterior by steel, and a wood framed second floor.
 A 45’ tall, open-frame light tower was built immediately in front of the fog signal building, connected to the 2nd level by a short passageway.
 An elevated walkway beginning ¼ of the way out on the pier led to a door on the 2nd floor of the fog signal building, allowing keepers to walk out of the grasp of the waves that often broke on the pier below.
-Boilers were installed in the fog signal building and the 10” diameter Crosby chime whistle and 5th Order Fresnel lens moved to the new tower.
+Oil powered air compressors were installed in the fog signal building and a new 10” diameter Crosby chime air whistle and 5th Order Fresnel lens moved to the new tower.
 The skeleton tower was moved to the base South pier to maintain the same range that had been used on the North pier.

 The fog signal building on the North Pier, the 1889 tower and the catwalk were demolished and a simple, flashing red light was established at the end of the north pier in 1913.

-Using the North light as the front range light shifted the range line to better avoid a newly discovered shoal just over a mile from the end of the south pier.
+Using the North light as the front range light shifted the range line to better avoid a newly discovered shoal about two miles from the end of the south pier.
 In 1935, a sheet steel piling crib was built atop this shoal and an acetylene light with electric fog siren built to mark it.

-In 1919, the steam plant in the fog signal building was replaced with air compressors, and the whistle replaced with a Type F Diaphone fog horn.
+In 1919, the oil air compressor was replaced with an electric compressor, and the chime whistle replaced with a Type F Diaphone fog horn.
 The feature that makes the diaphone unique from other horns and whistles is a lower pitch “grunt” at the end of the horn blast as the air supply is cut.

 In November of 1930, the railroad carferry ANN ARBOR #3 collided with the end of the south pier, badly damaging the pier.
 During the winter, the light tower was moved onto a barge, then stored at the base of the pier, near present day Smith Lighthouse Park.